MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 It also monitors infrastructure resources, such as VMs, storage, and network resources.
 At the top layer, it monitors your application.

-By monitoring each of these dependencies, and collecting the right signals that each can emit, you get the observability of applications and the key infrastructure you need.
+By monitoring these dependencies and collecting the right signals that each dependency can emit, you get the observability of applications and the key infrastructure you need.

 Our recommended approach to monitoring each layer of the stack is summarized in the following table: